AngusLearn/tvrename-package/README.md

 # tvrename

-A script to rename and organize TV series files automatically using data from The Movie Database (TMDb).
+A command-line tool to rename and organize TV series files automatically using data from The Movie Database (TMDb).

 ## Description